helwy/tayar/README.md

 ## Contributing - المساهمة

-If you would like to contribute to Laravel Tayar, please fork the repository and submit a pull request.
+If you would like to contribute to Tayar, please fork the repository and submit a pull request.
 Your contributions would be highly appreciated.
 You can also open an issue if you have any suggestions or issues.

 ## License - الترخيص

-Laravel Tayar is open-sourced software licensed under the [MIT license](LICENSE.md).
+Tayar is open-sourced software licensed under the [MIT license](LICENSE.md).

-Laravel Tayar uses icons from [Hero Icons](https://heroicons.com/) which are licensed under the MIT license.
+Tayar uses icons from [Hero Icons](https://heroicons.com/) which are licensed under the MIT license.